alilleybrinker/ruse/README.md

 This is an experimental project to create an R7RS small-specification compliant Scheme as an embedded language in Rust, similar to the relationship between Lua and C.

-Feel free to ask questions on the #ruse IRC channel on Mozilla IRC.

 ## Specification

 The goal is for Ruse to be compliant with the R7RS small specification, along with whatever additional features are deemed necessary or desirable.